 Friday, July 22: A Day in Seal Harbor

-We continue to Joe and Leslie Fogg’s stunning cliffside home along the ocean, acclaimed for not only spectacular views but also a superlative collection of 19th-century American landscape paintings curated by renowned art historian John Wilmerding, who hopes to be our guide during our visit.
+We continue to Wanakiwin, a stunning cliffside home along the ocean, acclaimed for not only spectacular views but also a superlative collection of 19th-century American landscape paintings.

-We make our way down the street to Hi Mount, the home of Trust Board member Hornor Davis and Bill Hague.
-Although the house has the classical appearance of a 1920’s Maine Shingle Style cottage, it was actually constructed in 1995.
+We make our way down the street to Hi Mount.
+Although the house has the classical appearance of a 1920s Maine Shingle Style cottage, it was actually constructed in 1995.
 The house has a range of family furniture and portraits complementing Chinese export porcelain collected by the owners.

 At the foot of the Rockefeller Garden sits St. Jude’s Episcopal Church, designed in the 1880s by William Ralph Emerson, the father of Mount Desert’s Shingle Style architecture.
 The church boasts two stunning Tiffany windows depicting the serene views from nearby Bracey Cove.

-Our final visit of the day is with Neil and Mimi Houghton, who will take us on a tour of their magnificent Japanese garden.
+Our final visit of the day is a tour of Landfall’s magnificent Japanese garden.
 Hugging the rugged coast, the garden paths wind through various mosses, pines, and herbaceous borders to a Japanese pavilion on the sea.
-The pavilion is used as a study by Mimi’s father.
 This hidden garden is not open to the public and captures much of the soul of the Island.

 And, of course, the day is topped off with a quintessential lobster bake dinner at the Asticou Inn.